SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/getting-started/what-api-to-use.md

 uid: what-api-to-use
 description: "Our APIs have different authentication and data access techniques.
 This article aims to clarify which API you should use."
 author: Tony Yates
-so.date: 09.13.2018
+date: 09.13.2018
-keywords: apps, API, authentication, proxy so.topic: concept so.envir: cloud so.client: online
+keywords: apps, API, authentication, proxy
+topic: concept
+envir: cloud
+client: online
 ---

 # What API to use?